wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 REMEMBER: A land attack sends a spoofed TCP SYN packet with the target host’s IP address and an open port as both the source and the destination to the target host on an open port.

-Polyinstantiation prevents data inference attacks by preventing low-level database users from inferring the existence of higher-level data.
-It enables a relation to contain multiple tuples with the same primary keys, with each instance distinguished by a security level. https://www.wikiwand.com/en/Inference_attack

 Dedicated security mode employs a single classification level.

 "system integrity" implies that a system will work as intended.